-On September 26, 2018, Korn Ferry (the "Company", "we", "its," and "our") will hold its 2018 Annual Meeting of Stockholders (the "Annual Meeting") at the InterContinental located at 2151 Avenue of the Stars, Los Angeles, California 90067.
+In light of the public health and travel safety concerns relating to the coronavirus pandemic ("COVID-19"), on September 23, 2020, Korn Ferry (the "Company," "we," "its" and "our") will hold its 2020 Annual Meeting of Stockholders (the "Annual Meeting") online this year at www.virtualshareholdermeeting.com/KFY2020.
 The Annual Meeting will begin at 8:00 a.m.
 Pacific Time.